vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   !!! note
         For newly installed services, remove the suffix `.default` or `.production` of a configuration template file in the `conf` directory to make it take effect.

-  - On the primary and secondary cluster machines, modify `nebula-graphd.conf`, `nebula-metad.conf`, and `nebula-storaged.conf`.
+  - On the master and slave cluster machines, modify `nebula-graphd.conf`, `nebula-metad.conf`, and `nebula-storaged.conf`.
 In all three files, set real IP addresses for `local_ip` instead of `127.0.0.1`, and set the IP addresses and ports for their own nebula-metad processes as the `meta_server_addrs` values.
 In `nebula-graphd.conf`, set `enable_authorize=true`.

   - On the Meta listener machine, modify `nebula-metad-listener.conf`.
-Set the IP addresses and ports of the **primary cluster's** nebula-metad processes for `meta_server_addrs`, and those of the listener process for `meta_sync_listener`.
+Set the IP addresses and ports of the **master cluster's** nebula-metad processes for `meta_server_addrs`, and those of the listener process for `meta_sync_listener`.

   - On the Storage listener machine, modify `nebula-storaged-listener.conf`.
-Set the IP addresses and ports of the **primary cluster's** nebula-metad processes for `meta_server_addrs`.
+Set the IP addresses and ports of the **master cluster's** nebula-metad processes for `meta_server_addrs`.

   - On the drainer machine, modify `nebula-drainerd.conf`.
-Set the IP addresses and ports of the **secondary cluster's** nebula-metad processes for `meta_server_addrs`.
+Set the IP addresses and ports of the **slave cluster's** nebula-metad processes for `meta_server_addrs`.

   For more information about the configurations, see [Configurations](../5.configurations-and-logs/1.configurations/1.configurations.md).

-3. On the machines of the primary cluster, secondary cluster, and listeners, upload the license files into the `share/resources/` directories in the NebulaGraph installation directories.
+3. On the machines of the master cluster, slave cluster, and listeners, upload the license files into the `share/resources/` directories in the NebulaGraph installation directories.

 4. Go to the NebulaGraph installation directories on the machines and start the needed services.

-  - On the primary and secondary machines, run `sudo scripts/nebula.service start all`.
+  - On the master and slave machines, run `sudo scripts/nebula.service start all`.

   - On the Meta listener machine, run `sudo bin/nebula-metad --flagfile etc/nebula-metad-listener.conf`.